valloho/GameOfLife/README.md

    - **Load**
    - **Save**

    !!!
-Attention: *Load* and *Save* still need to be implemented in the game !!!
+Attention: the function *Load* still needs to be implemented in the game !!!

    Idea of "Save" setting: after you press the Save Button, the cells which are "alive" will be shown in the arie.txt file as a 1, cells which are "dead" as a 0.